Mandala Airlines Flight 091: Investigation

 The investigation was carried out by the Indonesian National Transportation Safety Committee (NTSC), with assistance from the United States National Transportation Safety Board (NTSB) and representatives from Boeing as the manufacturer of the aircraft.
 The NTSC had also requested the Australian and the Thai authorities for a readout on the black boxes.
-According to a member of tbe NTSC, Rita Wijaya, the investigation could take up to one year.
+According to a member of the NTSC, Rita Wijaya, the investigation could take up to one year.
 She promised that the final report on the crash would be made public.

 Both flight recorders were recovered immediately after the crash and were sent to the United States for a read out by the NTSB.
 Even though both recorders were found in good condition, NTSC noted that there was a malfunction on the cockpit area microphone (CAM).
 As such, investigators could not determine the actual situation inside the cockpit due to the poor quality of the cockpit voice recorder.

 According to investigators, since Flight 091 had difficulties in taking-off, investigators decided to investigate three main possible causes; the weight and balance of the aircraft, the condition of the engines, and the configuration of the flaps and slats.